QuocLam-io/dailychallenger/README.md

 ## <a name="features">🔋 Features</a>

-### Features of the University Library Management System Project
+### Features of the Daily Challenger Web App

-👉 **Open-source Authentication**: Personalized onboarding flow with email notifications.
+👉 **Microservice Authentication**: 3rd-party authentication powered by Clerk, offering seamless sign-up, sign-in, user profile management, and support for existing email addresses.

 👉 **Home Page**: Highlighted books and newly added books with 3D effects.